Mustafa-Esoofally/Newsfeed/README.md

 # Newsfeed
-Newsfeed is web-crawler which indexes many different websites and collects news articles .
+Newsfeed is web-crawler which indexes thousands of  websites and collects news articles .
-It is a custom newsfeed for a specific topic/keyword(for now Startups) .
+It is a custom newsfeed for stories revelant to startups .
-It also has a [Funding Alert] section for fundraising /investment news .
+It also has a [Funding Alert] section for fundraising /investment articles .
 The news articles are also summarized using a TagCloud .
 Click on any word and you'll see the related news instantly.